Hidden Costs of an Investment Property: New Zealand & Australia

 - Mortgage interest statements

 That’s 15–20 documents at purchase, growing by 10–15 per year per property.
-Full reference in our NZ property document types guide.
+Full reference in our New Zealand property document types guide.

-Managing all this across multiple properties — especially if you’ve got places in both NZ and AU — is where AI document management really earns its keep.
-Upload docs as they come in; the AI classifies them, pulls out dates and dollar amounts, and makes everything searchable.
-When your accountant asks for last year’s interest statements and repair invoices at tax time, it’s a 30-second query instead of an hour digging through folders.
+Managing all this across multiple properties — especially if you’ve got places in both New Zealand and Australia — is where AI document management really earns its keep.
+Upload docs as they come in; the AI classifies them, pulls out dates and dollar amounts, and prepares cited packs by property.
+When your accountant asks for last year’s interest statements and repair invoices at tax time, the evidence is ready to review instead of buried in folders.

 The Short Version